sofimrtn/tablines/README.rst

 Tabels Core
 ===========

-CTIC Foundation tool developed in Scala language under the terms of Apache License version 2.0.
+`CTIC Foundation <http://www.fundacionctic.org/>`_ tool developed in Scala language under the terms of `Apache License, version 2.0 <http://www.apache.org/licenses/LICENSE-2.0.html>`_.
 Tabels Core helds the capability to map from supported tabular formats to RDF documents; the mapping between them should be specified by a ``transformation program`` by the means of a DSL developed with the only purpose of these mappings.
-More information about the DSL can be found in the online release help (in Spanish).
+More information about the DSL can be found in the `online release help (in Spanish) <http://idi.fundacionctic.org/tabels/docs/guide/>`_.

 Valid input formats:
   * Excel files: .xls, .xlsx